Basilisk: Accounts

-Heinrich Cornelius Agrippa wrote that “[the basilisk] is alwayes, and cannot but be a male, as the more proper receptacle of venome and destructive qualities."
+Heinrich Cornelius Agrippa wrote that "[the basilisk] is always, and cannot but be a male, as the more proper receptacle of venome and destructive qualities."

 According to the tradition of the Cantabrian mythology, the ancient Basiliscu has disappeared in most of the Earth but still lives in Cantabria, although it is rare to see it.
 This animal is born from an egg laid by an old cock just before his death exactly at midnight on a clear night with a full moon.
 Within a few days, the egg shell, which is not hard, but rather soft and leathery, is opened by the strange creature, which already has all the features of an adult: legs, beak, cockscomb, and reptilian body.
 Apparently, the creature has an intense and penetrating fire in its eyes such that any animal or person gazing directly upon it would die.
 The weasel is the only animal that can face and even attack it.
 It can only be killed with the crowing of a rooster, so, until very recent times, travelers carried a rooster when they ventured into areas where it was said that the basilisks lived.

 A basilisk is said to have terrorised the inhabitants of Vilnius, Lithuania, during the reign of King of Poland and Grand Duke Sigismund August.
 In his book Facies rerum Sarmaticarum, 17th-century Vilnius University historian Professor Adam Ignacy Naramowski describes how boughs of rue, a plant believed to have the power to repel basilisks, were lowered into the creature's lair.
 The first two boughs lowered into the lair turned white, indicating that the creature remained alive, but the third bough retained its characteristic green colour, indicating the basilisk had been killed.
 Nineteenth-century historian Teodoras Narbutas (Teodor Narbutt) claimed the location of the creature's lair had been at the intersection of Bokšto, Subačiaus, and Bastėjos streets, near Subačius Gate.
 Legend has it the basilisk haunts the bastion of the city wall located there.

 Nicander of Colophon, a 2nd-century BCE Greek poet and physician, offers one of the earliest references to the basilisk in his didactic poem Theriaca.
-As discussed in “La figura del basilisco en los textos grecolatinos”, Nicander portrayed the basilisk not as a mythical creature with supernatural powers, but as a small, venomous snake known for the potency of its bite.
-His description emphasized the basilisk’s deadly natural attributes—particularly its ability to cause rapid death and decay—rather than the legendary gaze or breath found in later medieval accounts.
-By presenting the basilisk in a more scientific and naturalistic context, Nicander’s work laid the foundation for the creature’s transformation in subsequent centuries, illustrating how a real-world fear of venomous serpents evolved into a mythic symbol of lethal power.
+As discussed in "La figura del basilisco en los textos grecolatinos", Nicander portrayed the basilisk not as a mythical creature with supernatural powers, but as a small, venomous snake known for the potency of its bite.
+His description emphasized the basilisk's deadly natural attributes—particularly its ability to cause rapid death and decay—rather than the legendary gaze or breath found in later medieval accounts.
+By presenting the basilisk in a more scientific and naturalistic context, Nicander's work laid the foundation for the creature's transformation in subsequent centuries, illustrating how a real-world fear of venomous serpents evolved into a mythic symbol of lethal power.